mikethemadkiwi/MIAV/README.md

 1. Breathe in....
 Breathe out...
 2. put MIAV2 folder in resources
 3. import the miav2.sql file to your database.
 NOTE!!!
-CHNAGE THE DEFAULT DATABASE NAME AT THE TOP OF THE FILE
+CHANGE THE DEFAULT DATABASE NAME AT THE TOP OF THE FILE
 4. add the following to the bottom of your server.cfg
 ```
 ########################################################